 Hate crimes targeting transgender Americans peaked in 2020, while those against gender non-conforming Americans peaked in 2021.
 In 2020, there was a significant increase of 61 hate crimes against trans Americans compared to 2019, marking the highest rise in any two-year period.
 Similarly, between 2020 and 2021, the largest increase of hate crimes against gender non-conforming Americans was 37 crimes.

-Although hate crimes were outlawed many years earlier, it was not until 1990 that Congress passed the Hate Crime Statistics Act, which required the attorney general (and by extension the FBI) to collect data about crimes that involve prejudice based on race, religion, sexual orientation, or ethnicity.
+Although hate crimes were outlawed by the Civil Rights Act of 1968, it was not until 1990 that Congress passed the Hate Crime Statistics Act, which required the FBI to collect data about crimes that involve prejudice based on race, religion, sexual orientation, or ethnicity.

-Since the passage of the Hate Crime Statistics Act, several other legal statutes have altered the definition of a hate crime.
-As a result, the scope of hate crime data collected by the FBI has grown over time.
-Most recently, the Matthew Shepard and James Byrd, Jr., Hate Crimes Prevention Act expanded the United States federal hate crime law to apply to crimes motivated by a victim’s actual or perceived disability, all sexual orientations, gender, and gender identity in addition to removing the requirement that a victim be carrying out a federally protected activity.
+Since the passage of the Hate Crime Statistics Act, several other legal statutes have altered the definition of a hate crime and the FBI widened its scope for hate crime data collection as a result.
+Most recently, the Matthew Shepard and James Byrd, Jr., Hate Crimes Prevention Act expanded the federal hate crime law to apply to crimes motivated by a victim’s actual or perceived disability, all sexual orientations, gender, and gender identity.
+It also removed the requirement that a victim be carrying out a federally protected activity.